 Riviera is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Texas.
 With a population of 609 people and just one neighborhood, Riviera is the 910th largest community in Texas.

-When you are in Riviera, you'll notice that it is more blue-collar than most other communities in America.
-37.43% of Riviera’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Riviera is a blue-collar town, with 37.43% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Riviera is a town of sales and office workers, managers, and construction workers and builders.
 There are especially a lot of people living in Riviera who work in teaching (14.04%), office and administrative support (11.99%), and sales jobs (11.99%).

-Riviera is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Riviera is a great place for families with children to consider.
+First of all, many other families with children live here, making Riviera a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Riviera has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Riviera’s overall crime rate is lower than average for the country.

 Riviera is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The percentage of people in Riviera who are college-educated is somewhat higher than the average US community of 21.84%: 25.77% of adults in Riviera have at least a bachelor's degree.
+The overall education level of Riviera is somewhat higher than in the average US city of 21.84%: 25.77% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Riviera in 2022 was $28,918, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $115,672 for a family of four.
 However, Riviera contains both very wealthy and poor people as well.